Ella: Test Anxiety

 Official LSAT Score: 170

-To tackle Logic Games, Ella’s coach had her start by taking each game completely untimed, drawing out every inference and possibility in excruciating detail.
-This allowed Ella to build her confidence while gaining a deep understanding of the simple, repetitive patterns that underlie every Logic Game.
-Whenever her anxiety about Logic Games kicked in, her coach was there to reassure her that she was on the right track and keep her focused on her work.
+Ella’s coach had her start by doing each section completely untimed, drawing out every inference and assumption in excruciating detail.
+This allowed Ella to build her confidence while gaining a deep understanding of the simple, repetitive patterns that underlie every LSAT question.
+Whenever her anxiety kicked in, her coach was there to reassure her that she was on the right track and keep her focused on her work.

-Ella’s coach also had her work on “overtraining”, which meant taking far more Logic Games in a row than she would ever have to on a real test.
-This built her endurance and in turn, her confidence.
-By the time she started drilling whole prep tests, Ella’s Logic Games anxiety was gone.
+Ella’s coach also had her work on “overtraining”, which meant doing far more problems in a row than she would ever have to on a real test.
+This built her endurance and, in turn, her confidence.
+By the time she started drilling whole prep tests, Ella’s anxiety was gone.

 Through a combination of accommodations and the personalized drilling plan that helped her make the most of them, Ella’s score climbed by 25 points over the course of her Apollo package.